rkta/netforce/README.md

 # netforce.py

 ## What it is
-netforce.py is a python script that calculates the net force in a planar central force system.
+netforce.py is a python script that calculates the resultant in a coplanar force system.

 ## What you can do
 - enter forces with an angle